 STEP 9

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
 Open your browser and type in http://Synology-ip-address:3866 At the top right of the page, switch the theme to Dark.
 On the left sidebar, click Settings.
-Click +Add environment.
+Select the Environments tab, then click +Add environment.
 Follow the instructions in the image below.

 STEP 10

 A new pop up window will open.
 Type in the name of your server.
 From the dropdown menu, select Unix socket.
-Click Save.
+Type in your local NAS IP in the Public IP field.
+Click + Add.
 Follow the instructions in the image below.

 STEP 11 A